yecril71pl/cpp-docs.pl-pl/docs/standard-library/complex-functions.md

 ### <a name="parameters"></a>Parametry

-`complexNum` Liczby złożonej, którego modulo zostanie określony.
+*complexNum* liczby zespolonej, którego moduł zostanie określony.

 ### <a name="return-value"></a>Wartość zwracana